 How To Apply

 Our Orthopaedic Hand and Upper Extremity Fellowship program participates in the NRMP.
-Applications for the 2023-2024 match cycle (2025-2026 academic year) should be submitted through the American Society for Surgery of the Hand (ASSH) Fellowship System by November 15th:
+Applications should be submitted through the American Society for Surgery of the Hand (ASSH) Fellowship System by November 15th:

 https://assh.force.com/applications/s/fellowshiphome

-Invitations for interviews will be sent in December with the interviews to take place in late January.
-Interviews will be held virtually.
+Invitations for interviews are sent in December with the interviews to take place in late January or February.

 All applicants must be authorized to work in the United States on a full-time basis as of the program start date.
 If sponsorship is needed, J-1 visas are preferred.